tmetsch/suricate/README.md

 The configuration file supports some simple configuration settings:

 * Mongo
-    * The *host* for the MongoDB Server.
-    * The *port* for the MongoDB Server.
+    * The *uri* for the MongoDB Server.
     * The *admin* for the MongoDB Server.
     * The *pwd* for the MongoDB Server.
 * Rabbit
     * The *uri* for the AMQP broker.
 * Suricate
-    * The *preload_ext* script which will be loaded for each notebook and which will be exported when the notebook is downloaded.
+    * The *python_sdk* script which will be preloaded and therefore be available to each notebook.
-    * The *preload_int* script which will be loaded for each notebook to offer some convenience routines.
-Will not be exported once downloaded.

 ## Architecture